Interstellar travel: Nanoprobes

 Near-lightspeed nano spacecraft might be possible within the near future built on existing microchip technology with a newly developed nanoscale thruster.
 Researchers at the University of Michigan are developing thrusters that use nanoparticles as propellant.
 Their technology is called "nanoparticle field extraction thruster", or nanoFET.
 These devices act like small particle accelerators shooting conductive nanoparticles out into space.

 Michio Kaku, a theoretical physicist, has suggested that clouds of "smart dust" be sent to the stars, which may become possible with advances in nanotechnology.
 Kaku also notes that a large number of nanoprobes would need to be sent due to the vulnerability of very small probes to be easily deflected by magnetic fields, micrometeorites and other dangers to ensure the chances that at least one nanoprobe will survive the journey and reach the destination.

 As a near-term solution, small, laser-propelled interstellar probes, based on current CubeSat technology were proposed in the context of Project Dragonfly.

+Starseed is a similar proposed method of launching interstellar nanoprobes at one-third light speed.
+The proposed launcher uses a 1,000 km-long small-diameter hollow wire, with electrodes lining the hollow wire, an electrostatic accelerator tube, similar to K. Eric Drexler's ideas.